cassandraortiz/learning-journal/learning-summary.md

 ### Creating Github Repository ###
-[Click Here to startup Github](https://github.com/) _If you are not a user, setup a new user file to continue._
+[Click Here to startup Github](https://github.com/)

+ _If you are not a user, setup a new user file to continue._

-Once we log-in, we created a new Repository - this will be our location for our project.
+After we log-in, we created a new *_Repository_* (A location that stores information). this will be our location for our project.
+`Username\learning-journal`